 Identifying Health Behaviors That Impact Cancer Prognosis, Survival, & Quality of Life

 In addition, the ColoCare Study has been designed to develop new biomarkers of colorectal cancer recurrence, in order to help target therapies for cancer patients.
-Several studies in the area of Physical Activity and Cancer have tested the impact of strength training on cancer patients‘ quality of life, biomarkers of cancer progression, and clinical endpoints.
+Several studies in the area of physical activity and cancer have tested the impact of physical therapy and strength training on cancer patients‘ quality of life, biomarkers of cancer progression, clinical endpoints, and treatment-associated costs.

 Finally, the Ulrich group has also made discoveries in the field of folate pharmacogenetics, testing the impact of genetic polymorphisms on commonly used chemotherapeutic drugs such as 5-fluorouracil and methotrexate.
 The Ulrich group uses both observational cohort designs and randomized controlled trials to advance our knowledge in the area of cancer prognosis and survivorship.